hwnprsd/ordinox-ecdsa/README.md

 ## Overview

-ODX is a blue-chip crypto wrapper protocol that enables users to gain exposure to major cryptocurrencies (ETH, SOL, XRP, ADA) through synthetic assets (xAssets) backed 1:1 by real assets held in secure custody.
+ODX is a blue-chip crypto mint-burn protocol that enables users and institutions to gain exposure to major cryptocurrencies (ETH, SOL, XRP, ADA, etc) through synthetic assets (xAssets) backed 1:1 by real assets held in secure custody.
 The protocol leverages Sonic's high-performance EVM chain for transaction execution and ICP's chain-key cryptography for secure multi-chain asset custody.